 Figure 17.
 Source code of SenSayQ support page

 It is similar to the one of Figure 5 for the Brain Cipher support page.
-The same stack of technologies and scripts were used by the Brain Cipher group.
+The same stack of technologies and scripts was used by the Brain Cipher group.

-The information about correlation of SenSayQ servers and identified stack of technologies is shown using Group-IB Graph:
+The information about the correlation of SenSayQ servers and the identified stack of technologies is shown using the Group-IB Graph:

 The correlation of SenSayQ servers on Group-IB Graph